Ep 176 Strychnine: The WD-40 of Victorian Medicine

 15 of those ended up needing to be treated in a healthcare facility, but still no deaths, which just goes to show that we have gotten much better at treating this.

-Although what I think is so interesting, Erin, is that I was, as I was digging into this to try and see, you know, like, how do we treat it today versus how we used to treat it?
+Although what I think is so interesting, Erin, is that I was as I was digging into this to try and see, you know, like, how do we treat it today versus how we used to treat it?

 I read a report, a case report from 2023 that happened at my hospital, the one that I worked at, my emergency room for residency.

-It was like people that I knew, I was like, I know these people.
+It was like people that I knew.
+I was like, I know these people.

+That's amazing.
 They probably don't know me, but I know them.

 And it is, it was exactly, almost exactly the same as the case reports that I read from the early 90s.